Elections & Voter Registration

 Registering to vote 15 or more days before an election?
 Register at these locations:

 Registering to vote 14 or fewer days before an election, including Election Day?
 Register in person at the Watertown Township Clerk's Office (residency verification required).
 Voters who register at the Township Clerk's Office on Election Day can receive a ballot and vote that day.
-Voters who register 14 or fewer days before the election may be issued a "challenged ballot," depending on the proof of residency provided.
 Proof of residency includes: Michigan driver's license or state ID, current utility bill, bank statement, paycheck or government check, or other government document.

 Absentee Voting Information